Japan to launch panel to draw up restoration plans for Okinawa's Shuri Castle | The Japan Times

 According to government sources, an idea to use projection mapping to show an image of Shuri Castle at the burnt-down site has been floated as a way to help tourism.

-People who make their living on tourism to Shuri Castle, which attracted an estimated 2.8 million visitors in fiscal 2018, are increasingly voicing their concerns after the fire.
+People who make their living from tourism to Shuri Castle, which attracted an estimated 2.8 million visitors in fiscal 2018, are increasingly voicing their concerns after the fire.

-“The number of visitors coming in groups, including foreigners, has dropped significantly, and the length of visits has become shorter,” says Noboru Tokashiki, 45, who takes commemorative photos of members of group tours in front of the Shureimon gate of the castle.
+“The number of visitors coming in groups, including foreigners, has dropped significantly, and the length of visits has become shorter,” says Noboru Tokashiki, 45, who takes commemorative photos of members of group tours in front of the castle’s Shureimon gate.

-Keiko Chinen, a 70-year-old woman who sells sweets at a nearby store, looked grim, saying: “Currently, there are visitors coming to see the charred remains.
+Keiko Chinen, a 70-year-old woman who sells sweets at a nearby store, said: “Currently, there are visitors coming to see the charred remains.
 But we don’t know how it will be in six months.”

-Experts and local government officials, however, deny major adverse effects on the entire tourism industry in the prefecture.
+Experts and local government officials, however, deny that there will be major adverse effects on the entire tourism industry in the prefecture.

 “Unlike in times of earthquakes, it’s not that the whole prefecture has suffered damage.
 The impact of losing the symbol is big, but it’s hard to see in numbers,” says Toshio Takeda, a researcher at the Ryugin Research Institute Ltd.